 Getting married at the Royal Botanic Gardens Kew

-I’m excited to present photo highlights from Charlotte & Alexis’ beautiful wedding at Kew Gardens in London.
-Zooming up to London to photograph their wedding at Kew Gardens with my ace second photographer, Claire, we joined Charlotte and her bridesmaids, Emily & Gemma, getting ready at the Coach & Horses.
-Just across the green from the Cambridge Cottage entrance to Kew Gardens.
+We joined Charlotte and her bridesmaids, Emily & Gemma, getting ready at the Coach & Horses which is just across the green from the Cambridge Cottage entrance to Kew Gardens.
 It was a real giggle and they were awesome fun.
-The weather provided its usual British Summertime display and so with umbrellas deployed Charlotte walked the short distance in the rain across Kew Green to Cambridge Cottage on her father’s arm.
+The weather provided its usual British Summertime display and so, with umbrellas deployed, Charlotte walked the short distance in the rain across Kew Green to Cambridge Cottage on her father’s arm.
 The local Cricketers provided a very English backdrop as they played on the Green despite the weather!

 Creative Portrait Photos in the Palm House

-Good food, heartfelt speeches and dancing finished the day.
+Good food, heartfelt speeches, and dancing finished the day.
 There was a lot of hugging and yes, I cried too!
 If you’re reading this and you know Charlotte & Alexis, you’ll already know that they are two of the loveliest people ever.
 And they’re so funny – I must admit I’m now just a little addicted to their Instagram feeds!
-From the first time I met them to the final creative portrait shoot in the darkness outside Davies Alpine House at Kew, I’ve enjoyed every moment in their company and the privilege of being chosen to photograph their wedding day.
-Congratulations Charlotte & Alexis!
-A photograph from their wedding at Kew Gardens won an international award recently!
+From the first time I met them to the final creative portrait shoot in the darkness outside Davies Alpine House at Kew, I’ve enjoyed every moment in their company and the privilege of being chosen to be their Kew Gardens wedding photographer.